.

 • Beverages: Juice, tea, instant coffee, spring water, and some soda

-• Water: At the research camp, we get drinking water from a small spring nearby.
+• Water: We drink water from a small spring near the research camp.
 All team members should assist in collecting water.
 Gers have passive water filters.
-The filters clog frequently when used heavily and therefore need to be cleaned regularly (once every other day).
+The filters clog frequently when used heavily and, therefore, need to be cleaned regularly (once every other day).
 We’ll ask you to help clean the filters.
 If the passive filters are kept full, they provide more than enough water for the team.

 • Alcohol: On this project, we strive to maintain an alcohol-free research camp.
 Please do not bring any alcohol with you.

 • Barbeque: Additionally, project staff will endeavor to hold one ceremonial Mongolian barbeque for each team.
-This entails the killing of a goat (sometimes a sheep) and heating up hot rocks.
+This entails the killing of a goat (sometimes a sheep) and heating hot rocks.
 The rocks and meat are placed in a kind of pressure cooker.
-The meat is consumed off the bone and the rocks are passed around; supposedly they are great for your health and should be handled while still hot.
+The meat is consumed off the bone, and the rocks are passed around; supposedly, they are great for your health and should be handled while still hot.

 SPECIAL DIETARY REQUIREMENTS

-Accommodating special diets is not guaranteed and can be very difficult due to availability of food, location of field sites, and other local conditions.
+Accommodating special diets is not guaranteed and can be very difficult due to the availability of food, the location of field sites, and other local conditions.

 Special Note: Gluten-free diets cannot be accommodated on this expedition.

 Vegan diets are very difficult to accommodate on teams.
-Volunteers with vegan dietary restrictions will need to bring their own supplemental food and snacks of their choice to support their diet for the duration of the team.
-Participants will have the opportunity to purchase some groceries on Day 1 of your team in Mongolia at the State Department Store, however, vegan options will be limited.
-Some examples of what you may find at the store for purchase include fresh produce, rice, pasta, tofu, juice, and almond/oat milk (it is difficult to find beans in Mongolia).
-Though there is refrigeration available at the research station, items that require immediate refrigeration or freezer storage are discouraged as they cannot be properly stored in vehicles during the 6+ hour drive from the main city to the research site on Day 2 of teams.
+Volunteers with vegan dietary restrictions will need to bring their supplemental food and snacks to support their diet for the duration of the team.
+Participants can purchase groceries at the State Department Store on Day 1 of your team in Mongolia.
+However, vegan options will be limited.
+Some examples of what you may find at the store for purchase include fresh produce, rice, pasta, tofu, juice, and almond/oat milk (it isn't easy to find beans in Mongolia).
+Though refrigeration is available at the research station, items requiring immediate refrigeration or freezer storage are discouraged as they cannot be properly stored in vehicles during the 6+ hour drive from the main city to the research site on Day 2 of teams.

 Project Conditions